-Canon M10 versus Canon T6i
+Canon M10 vs T6i

 The Canon EOS M10 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The M10 is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M10 has a resolution of 17.9 megapixel, whereas the T6i provides 24 MP.
+The M10 has a resolution of 17.9 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably larger (84 percent) than the Canon M10.
 Moreover, the T6i is substantially heavier (84 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the T6i are weather-sealed.